By Chet Yarbrough

 Andrew Marantz (American author, staff writer for The New Yorker magazine)

 Marantz researches social media trolls in his book “Antisocial”.

-For those who are not familiar with the meaning of media trolls, they are people who use the internet to create discord by writing or saying something that is controversial.
+For those who are not familiar with the meaning of #media Trolls, they are people who use the internet to #createnomatterwhat discord by #writing or #saying something false and misleading.

 Of course, what is said in the media does not have to be true.
 The difference is, the measure of success on the internet is an increase in the number of clicks one receives and the number of follower’s gob smacked by the messenger.
 It has zero to do with truth.